Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Least-Squares Density Estimation and Definition of -Fold Procedures

-This criterion is studied in \cite[Sec.
-7.2.1, p.204--205]{Mas:2003:St-Flour} in the particular case where $V=n$ under the name cross-validation estimator (see in Lemma~\ref{le.penVF-VFCV}).
+In the particular case where $V=n$, this criterion is studied by \citet[Section 7.2.1, p.~204--205]{Mas:2003:St-Flour} under the name cross-validation estimator.

-\subsection{Resampling-based and $V$-fold penalties}
+\subsection{Resampling-Based and $V$-Fold Penalties}

-Another approach for building general data-driven model selection criteria is penalization with a resampling-based estimator of the expectation of the ideal penalty, as proposed by Efron \cite{Efr:1983} with the bootstrap and recently generalized to all resampling schemes \cite{Arl:2009:RP}.
-Let $W \sim \mathcal{W}$ be some random vector of $\R^n$ independent from $\xi_{\inter{n}}$ with $n^{-1}\sum_{i=1}^nW_i=1$, and denote by $P_n^W = n^{-1}\sum_{i=1}^n W_i\delta_{\xi_i}$ the weighted empirical distribution of the sample.
-Then, the resampling-based penalty associated with $\mathcal{W}$ is defined as
+Another approach for building general data-driven model selection criteria is penalization with a resampling-based estimator of the expectation of the ideal penalty, as proposed by \citet{Efr:1983} with the bootstrap and later generalized to all resampling schemes \citep{Arl:2009:RP}.
+Let $W \sim \mathcal{W}$ be some random vector of $\R^n$ independent from $\xi_{\inter{n}}$ with